Tribal Indoor Air Quality Programs in the Spotlight

 Though at first students were skeptical of IAQ as a topic, they quickly became interested.
 Teachers liked the idea of improving their schools and tribal professionals felt the program expanded their skill set.

-- Check out the Environmental Education Outreach Program Exit to view the resources for students, education services, and tribal professionals
+- Check out the Environmental Education Outreach Program to view the resources for students, education services, and tribal professionals

 - ITEP also provides information about